Whistleblowing Attorneys in Beverly Hills & Los Angeles,California

 - Workplace discrimination and harassment

-California Labor Code section 1102.5 is one of the most important California laws that prohibits employers from retaliating against whistleblowers.
-That law makes it clear that an employer cannot retaliate against an employee for disclosing information to a supervisor or other person with authority over the employee, if the employee has reasonable cause to believe that the information discloses a violation of state or federal statute.
-Other California laws also protect whistleblowers.
+Our California Labor Code prohibits employers from retaliating against whistleblowers for disclosing information to a supervisor or other person with authority when he or she has reasonable cause to believe that the information discloses a violation of state or federal statute.

 - Workplace safety